Northern Mariana Islands

 The United States Department of the Interior cites a landmass of 183.5 sqmi.
-According to the 2020 United States Census, 47,329 people were living in the CNMI at that time.
+According to the 2020 United States census, 47,329 people were living in the CNMI at the time.
 The vast majority of the population resides on Saipan, Tinian, and Rota.
-The other islands of the Northern Marianas are sparsely inhabited; the most notable among these is Pagan, which for various reasons over the centuries has experienced major population flux, but formerly had residents numbering in the thousands.
+The other islands of the Northern Marianas are sparsely inhabited; the most notable among these is Pagan, which has been largely uninhabited since a 1981 volcanic eruption.